pbosetti/adas.utils/cran-comments.md

 ## R CMD check results

-0 errors | 2 warnings | 5 notes
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+* This is a new release, fixing warnings in the previously submitted version.